yufanana/ProgrammingNotes/algo1_notes.md

 Quick Union <a id="8.2"></a>
 - root of tree is the representative
 - Find: follow path to root
-- Union: make root of one tree become child of another rooti
+- Union: make root of one tree become child of another root
 - Init: $O$(n) time
 - Union, Find: $O$(d) time